Related Content

 1: taking the Gatwick Express

-Gatwick Express trains share the route to and from London Victoria station with Southern trains, but they are more expensive and therefore require specific tickets.
+Gatwick Express trains share the route to and from London Victoria station with Southern trains, but they are more expensive and therefore require specific tickets - though you can save 10% by booking online in advance; so buying online is cheaper than using Oyster.

 Two factors set them apart from the Southern trains: